jdluu/TruthSeeker/README.md

    uv sync
    ```

+   This will automatically:
+   - Install Python 3.13.9 (if not already installed via uv)
-   This will automatically create a virtual environment (`.venv`) if it doesn't exist and install all dependencies.
+   - Create a virtual environment (`.venv`)
+   - Install all dependencies from `pyproject.toml`

    **Note**: To add new dependencies, use `uv add <package>`.
 Dependencies are managed in `pyproject.toml` and locked in `uv.lock`.